-At a hearing before the House of Representatives' Subcommittee on Oversight and Investigations of the Committee on Energy and Commerce in August 2001, Purdue emphasized "legitimate" treatment, dismissing cases of overdose and death as something that would not befall "legitimate" patients: "Virtually all of these reports involve people who are abusing the medication, not patients with legitimate medical needs under the treatment of a healthcare professional."

-171. Purdue spun this baseless "legitimate use" distinction out even further in a patient brochure about OxyContin, called "A Guide to Your New Pain Medicine and How to Become a Partner Against Pain."
+2 would not befall "legitimate" patients: "Virtually all of these reports involve people who are 3 abusing the medication, not patients with legitimate medical needs under the treatment of a 4 healthcare professional."43 5 231.
+Purdue spun this baseless "legitimate use" distinction out even further in a 6 emphasized "legitimate" treatment, dismissing cases of overdose and death as something that patient brochure about OxyContin, called "A Guide to Your New Pain Medicine and How to Become a Partner Against Pain."
 In response to the question "Aren't opioid pain medications like OxyContin Tablets 'addicting'?," Purdue claimed that there was no need to worry about addiction if taking opioids for legitimate, "medical" purposes:

 Drug addiction means using a drug to get "high" rather than to relieve pain.
 You are taking opioid pain medication for medical purposes.
-The medical purposes are clear and the effects are beneficial, not harmful.44
+The medical purposes are clear and the effects are beneficial, not harmful.